TromboneScott/Oscars/README.txt

 Proofread the category definitions:
 1. Open the web page: oscars.site44.com/<year>/data/definitions.xml
-2. Verify that the tie breakers are correct (including Time as the final tie breaker)
-3. Verify that each category (in bold) is mapped to the correct question on the ballot
+2. Verify that each category (in bold) is mapped to the correct question on the ballot
-4. Verify that all nominee images match their names
-5. Verify that all nominee names are short enough to be displayed
-6. Verify that any special characters in nominee names are displayed correctly
-7. Verify that each nominee (in bold) is mapped to the correct response(s) from the ballot
+3. Verify that each nominee (in bold) is mapped to the correct response(s) from the ballot
-8. Verify that any special characters in ballot responses are displayed correctly
+4. Verify that any special characters in ballot responses are displayed correctly

 Edit (or delete and start over) the file data/mappings.xml
 - Fix any mistakes